-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 - The Annual General Meeting of Shareholders on December 11, 2025, which will vote on financial delegations to the Board of Directors, notably to:

-- A capital increase with preferential subscription rights, open to all Poxel shareholders and fully guaranteed by IPF Partners (through debt off-set), with a view to accelerating Poxel's debt reduction and strengthening its commitment to the company;
+- A capital increase with preferential subscription rights, open to all Poxel shareholders and fully guaranteed by IPF Partners (through debt off-set), offering shareholders the opportunity to subscribe at a highly attractive discount,

+- the completion of a capital increase through debt offset reserved for IPF Partners, enabling a significant reduction in Poxel's debt, subject to certain conditions, and

-- The issue of warrants (BSA) for shareholders and, separately, for IRIS under its financing arrangements.
+- The issue of warrants (BSA) for shareholders on one hand and, for IRIS under its financing arrangements in other hand.

 Without new financing and in the absence of a new partnership by the end of the observation period in February 2026, no recovery plan could be implemented.
 Poxel would then have to consider requesting the opening of liquidation proceedings.